 Assets and liabilities are translated using the exchange rate prevailing at the end of the reporting period.
 Income and expense items are translated at the average exchange rate for the relevant period.
-Translation differences are recognised in other comprehensive income (loss) and are accumulated within equity in the currency translation reserve.
+Translation differences are recognised in other comprehensive income (loss) and are accumulated within the Consolidated Statement of Changes in Shareholders' Equity in the foreign currency translation reserve.

-(e) Significant accounting judgements, estimates and assumptions:
+(e) Material accounting judgements, estimates and assumptions: